cassini1010/documentations/docs/PythonTricks.md

 Adding element to Queue is called `enqueue`

-Retriving element from Queue is called `dequeue`
+Retrieving element from Queue is called `dequeue`

 ## Stack